 Adashino Nenbutsuji Temple is said to have been founded by the venerable monk Kukai around the 8th century.
 It is believed that the approximately 8,000 stone images and pagodas here commemorate the souls of those who died without kin.
 The area has been used as a place for funerary rites since ancient times, when bodies were left to the elements.
 Later, bodies came to be buried, and stone images were placed to honor the dead.
 Many of the images were scattered and buried throughout the area.
 In the middle of the Meiji era (1868-1912), locals and temple officials gathered the images in the temple precincts and lit candles to worship them.
 This is the beginning of the annual Sento-Kuyo ceremony.

 - A walk through the scenic Sagano area

 - The Sento-Kuyo ceremony on the last Saturday and Sunday of August

 The temple is accessible by train or bus.

-Trains also depart JR Kyoto Station for Torokko Arashiyama Station.
-From there it is a scenic 25 minute walk to Adashi-no-Nenbutsu Temple.
+Trains also depart Kyoto Station for Saga-Arashiyama Station.
+From there, it is a scenic 25-minute walk to Adashino Nenbutsuji Temple.